 Top of Your Game: Eating for Mind and Body

 Admitedly I’ve gone leftfield here.
 Snooker star Ronnie O’Sullivan won his sixth world title in 2020 and finally made it onto the SPOTY list.
 He’s also written this book to show that it’s not all just down to mercurial talent on the baize.
 As Ronnie says: “My game is only as good as I am, so making that link between my mental and brain health and my physical fitness was a lightbulb moment for me and I hope this book will be a wake-up call for you too.”

 This is esports (and How to Spell it)

 Esports is a growing sector and continues to filter across into mainstream sport.
 Many football clubs now have some sort of esports presence.
 It’s handy then that this book, which made the sports book of the year longlist, has arrived.
 There’s no excuse not to brush up on your knowledge now.

 Make no mistake, Marco van Basten was a great footballer.
 I remember watching the Dutch side of the 1990s, with Gullit, Koeman et al. I mean just look at this volley in the Euro 88 final!
 This is a ‘warts and all’ autobiography from the master frontman.

-Please note: If you buy books linked to our site, we may earn a small commission from Bookshop.org, whose fees support independent bookshops.
+Please note: If you buy one of the best sports books for Christmas linked to our site, we may earn a small commission from Bookshop.org, whose fees support independent bookshops.
 Thanks!